Vijax0/AI-clip-creator/readme.md

 4. Launch the application with `run.bat` or `run.sh`.
 5. Access the front end with `http://localhost:5000`.

+**Note:** The MacOS installer has not been fully tested and may not work as intended.

+## Contributing

+Contributions of all kinds, including bug fixes, opening issues, feature requests, and code contributions are all welcome and appreciated.
+If you encounter any issues or have any feedback, do not be afraid to open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).